Cartagena, Colombia: 1811 to the 21st century

 For more than 275 years, Cartagena was under Spanish rule.
 With Napoleon's imprisonment of Charles IV and Ferdinand VII, and the start of the Peninsular War, the Latin American wars of independence soon followed.
-In Cartagena, on 4 June 1810, Royal Commissioner Antonio Villavicencio and the Cartagena City Council banished the Spanish Governor Francisco de Montes on suspicions of sympathy for the French emperor and the French occupation forces which overthrew the king.
-A Supreme Junta was formed, along with two political parties, one led by Jose Maria Garcia de Toledo representing the aristocrats, and a second led by Gabriel and German Piñeres representing the common people of Getsemani.
+In Cartagena, on 4 June 1810, Royal Commissioner Antonio Villavicencio and the Cartagena City Council banished the Spanish Governor Francisco de Montes on suspicions of sympathy for the French emperor and the French occupation forces that overthrew the king.
+A Supreme Junta was formed, along with two political parties: one led by Jose Maria Garcia de Toledo representing the aristocrats, and a second led by Gabriel and German Piñeres representing the common people of Getsemani.
 Finally, on 11 November, a Declaration of Independence was signed proclaiming "a free state, sovereign and independent of all domination and servitude to any power on Earth".
-The support for a declaration of independence by working class leader and artisan Pedro Romero was key in pushing the Junta to adopting it.
+The support for a declaration of independence by working-class leader and artisan Pedro Romero was key in pushing the Junta to adopt it.

-Spain's reaction was to send a "pacifying expedition" under the command of Pablo Morillo, The Pacifier, and Pascual de Enrile, which included 59 ships, and 10,612 men.
+Spain's reaction was to send a "pacifying expedition" under the command of Pablo Morillo, the Pacifier, and Pascual de Enrile, which included 59 ships and 10,612 men.
 The city was placed under siege on 22 August 1815.
 The city was defended by 3000 men, 360 cannons, and 8 ships plus ancillary small watercraft, under the command of Manuel del Castillo y Rada and Juan N. Enslava.
-However, by that time, the city was under the rule of the Garcia de Toledo Party, having exiled German and Gabriel Piñeres, and Simon Bolivar.
+However, by that time, the city was under the rule of the García de Toledo Party, having exiled Germán and Gabriel Piñeres, and Simón Bolívar.
 By 5 December, about 300 people per day died from hunger or disease, forcing 2000 to flee on vessels provided by the French mercenary Louis Aury.
 By that time, 6000 had died.
-Morillo, in retaliation after entering the city, shot nine of the rebel leaders on 24 February 1816, at what is now known as the Camellon de los Martires.
+Morillo, in retaliation after entering the city, shot nine of the rebel leaders on 24 February 1816, at what is now known as the Camellón de los Mártires.
 These included José María García de Toledo and Manuel del Castillo y Rada.